mkerrig/mkerrig.github.io/_posts/2016-02-11-projectLuther.md

 _*tmplink = list(set(soup.select('.alpha-nav-holder a')))*_

 list(set()) because the selector selects the links twice, once at the bottom, once at the top.
-Notice the soup.select() instead of the more common soup.find(), select() allows you to select by  CSS selector instead of selecting by parent or child, just select it directly.
+Notice the soup.select() instead of the more common soup.find(), select() allows you to select by  CSS selector instead of selecting by parent or child.

 Lets finish up the method.